remix-run/remix-website/data/posts/server-components.md

 Remix is uniquely positioned to take full advantage of Suspense, Server Components, and streamed rendering: it already knows everything about a page just from the URL, just what React needs for render as you fetch.
 (A nice side effect of this is that Remix can prefetch all of the resources for a URL the user is expected to visit, skipping this entire conversation after the initial page load, but I digress...)

-Additionally, Remix already has the benefits of colocating your server and client code, including the `{name}.client.js` and `{name}.server.js` file convention (it hints to the compiler which files should run only in one place or the other).
+Additionally, Remix already has the benefits of co-locating your server and client code, including the `{name}.client.js` and `{name}.server.js` file convention (it hints to the compiler which files should run only in one place or the other).

 If Remix adopts Server Components for data loading, we think that a simple file rename is all you'll have to do to use them for your routes: